PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 storage.
 Runtime-layout and shape-plan collaborators are explicit callbacks;
 the policy owns no graph mutation or source statement emission.

+Native NMS postprocess recognition has a focused Torch-free owner in `pytorch_nms_policy.py`.
+It validates the unit-step RANGE that supplies Gather indices and requires every indexed consumer to be the matching selected-index Gather.
+Alias, producer/consumer, and scalar-literal evidence are explicit inputs; unrelated RANGE or Gather chains remain ordinary generated ops.

 Rank-4 generated-source shape policy has a Torch-free shared owner in `pytorch_shape_policy.py`.
 Layout hinting and CF/NHWC shape normalization are used by both exporter policy and source rewrites without importing the exporter